wordofwarning/wordofwarning.org/current/2013-domestic/bradley/index.md

 ####Credits
 Alex Bradley is an Associate Artist with In Between Time, by whom *Field Test* was originally commissioned.

-Domestic is produced by hÅb, with support from Guiness Northern Counties, Z-arts, and City Response Limited.
+Domestic is produced by hÅb; supported by Guinness Northern Counties, Z-arts + City Response Limited.
 ![Field Test](alex1.jpg)

 ####Website